MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-filled-maps-choropleths.md

 Filled maps are a great choice in many scenarios:

-- Display quantitative information on a map
+- Display quantitative information on a map.
-- Show spatial patterns and relationships
+- Show spatial patterns and relationships.
-- Support standardized data
+- Support standardized data.
-- Work with socioeconomic data
+- Work with socioeconomic data.
-- Support defined regions
+- Support defined regions.
-- Display an overview of distribution across geographic locations
+- Display an overview of distribution across geographic locations.

 ## Prerequisites